oortcloud/meteorite/README.md

 ### NOTES

 - Meteor is not officially supported on windows; you can run it thanks to [Tom Wijman's excellent work](http://win.meteor.com).
 However, meteorite's git based approach runs counter to the MSI installation that's required to get it working.
 So meteorite *does not* work under windows right now.
 Pull Requests which change this would be gladly accepted!
+Also, see [this blog post](http://www.discovermeteor.com/2013/03/20/using-meteor-and-atmopshere-on-windows/) for some information about how to use it.

 - You'll also need to ensure you have [git](http://git-scm.com) installed and available in your path.
 Also, you'll need to make sure that `mrt`'s install location (usually `/usr/local/bin/`) is on your path.